pensjonatus/flash-fiction/blog/a-new-emotion.md

 ---
-title: 'A New Emotion'
+title: A New Emotion
 date: '2012-12-08'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 John was done writing the report.
 The office was almost empty, just a few lights